Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

 - Are there any seasonal patterns or fluctuations in sales?

+In the first glance we notice that 2016 has a much higher sales revenue compared to 2014 and 2015.
+This is reflected again in all the consequetive charts (drilled down to quarter and months) below.
+There's a gradual growth apparent for 2016, but a decline in 2015 after February till June.
+Also there is a significant spike in June for each year, which could be linked to summer season promotions or events.

+After June sales drop down in July and sees little or no increase in revenue until the end of the year, except for 2016.
+The end-of-year months, November and December, see an increase in revenue, likely due to holiday shopping and year-end sales events.

 - What is the total revenue generated and quantity sold from sales over the years?

  ![sales growth rate](https://github.com/Arpita-deb/Unified-Mentor-Project-2-Sales-budget-analysis/assets/139372731/32a05292-a8ff-4ae2-8af1-e0d5ca7444b9)

 - What is the total monthly revenue generated and quantity sold from sales over the years?

  ![yearly and monthly sales](https://github.com/Arpita-deb/Unified-Mentor-Project-2-Sales-budget-analysis/assets/139372731/988d4b1e-39a8-41e9-9994-76fe754f2705)

 - What is the total quarterly generated and quantity sold from sales over the years?

  ![1 3](https://github.com/Arpita-deb/Unified-Mentor-Project-2-Sales-budget-analysis/assets/139372731/0791f657-8dc9-4406-8a75-3a1e45e651d5)